How To Become A Counsellor: UK Training Requirements

 Takeaway

-Counselling can be a rewarding profession, allowing you to make a meaningful difference in people’s lives.
-Becoming a counsellor involves taking an accredited counseling course, registering with a professional body, and completing a supervised counselling practice.
+The counselling profession can be highly rewarding, allowing you to make a meaningful difference in people’s lives.
+Becoming a counsellor involves completing accredited training in ethical practice, registering with a professional mental health care body, completing supervised counselling practice, and committing to continuous learning.
 For practical advice and mental health support, consider connecting with a credentialed mental health professional online or in your local area.

 Receive evidence-based counseling